Kartibok/ITIL/ITIL4.md

   - Normal changes - need to be scheduled, assessed and authorized following a standard process
   - Emergency changes - must be implemented as soon as possible, e.g. to resolve an incident or implement a security patch
   - Change schedule - used to help plan changes, assist in communication, avoid conflicts and assign resources
+  - Change authority - A person or group responsible for authorising a change
+  - Change model - A repeatable approach to the management of a particular type of change
+    - Change models can be defined based on factors such as:
+      - systems/technologies to change
+      - scale of change
+      - locations/territories
+      - customers
+      - regulartory requirements affecting the change

 - Incident management
   - Incident - An unplanned interruption to a service, or reduction in the quality of a service